m-a-x-e-d/falco-opensearch-poc/README.md

 ### Dashboards & Index Patterns

-Pre-configured dashboards and index patterns for both Falco events and Linux audit logs are automatically created by the init container on startup.
+Pre-configured dashboards and index patterns for both Falco events and Linux audit logs are automatically created by an init container on startup.

 ### Security Analytics